NikithaLakmarapu/GetRoomie/README.md

 ### Introduction to the project:
 This application is mainly used for a person to find room mate.
 The user can post their room availability or The user can view posted room availabilities.

-Our application can run in every Android mobile devices.
+Application can run in every Android mobile devices.

 ### Installation steps: